George S. Howard: Life and career

 Howard was elected President of the American Bandmasters Association in 1956, and became an Honorary Life Member in 1984.
 He served as Honorary Life President from 1986 until his death in 1995.
 The John Philip Sousa Foundation awards the Colonel George S. Howard Citation of Musical Excellence for Military Concert Bands in Col. Howard's memory and the Air Force Band's annual young artists competition is named in his memory.

+On January 29, 2005, the service road at the Reading-Lancaster Interchange of the Pennsylvania Turnpike was officially named in his honor.